mcdalcin/doom-eternal-macro/README.md

  - Bind `middle mouse button` to spamming `wheel up`.
 Use:
     - `0x04 Up`

 To activate the macro in-game, just hold down the respective key for as long as necessary.
-The macro will continuously spam jump inputs, just as a freescroll mousewheel that you would keep spinning.
+The macro will continuously spam inputs, just as a freescroll mousewheel that you would keep spinning.

 # Is this allowed in speedruns?